MicrosoftDocs/quantum-docs/articles/get-started-jupyter-notebook.md

 - **1st cell**: Preloads your subscription information to connect to the Azure Quantum service.
 - **2nd cell**: Retrieves the available targets (quantum computers and simulators) in your workspace.
+- **3rd cell**: Imports the `qsharp` package and sets the base profile for the compiler.
-- **3rd and 4th cells**: The Q# code that defines the program.
+- **4th cell**: The Q# code that defines the program.
 Note the `%%qsharp` magic command which allows you to enter Q# code directly into the notebook cell.
-- **5th cell**: Sets the target and submits the job.
+0 **5th cell**: Compiles the qsharp operation using the base profile to submit to Azure Quantum.
-- **6th cell**: Plots and displays the result.
+- **6th and 7th cells**: Sets the target, submits the job, and plots and displays the result.
 The results should be roughly split between 0 and 1.

 ### [Quantinuum](#tab/tabid-qunatinuum)